 NACE competency: Leadership — Jessica’s Career Tip of the Week

-Career readiness is such an important concept in the field of career development, and by applying the National Association of Colleges and Employers (NACE) eight core competencies, you will grow as a future professional and increase your career readiness levels.
+Career readiness is such an important concept in the field of career development, and by applying the National Association of Colleges and Employers (NACE) seven core competencies, you will grow as a future professional, and increase your career readiness levels.
 Last week, I illustrated the concept of digital technology.
 At the present time, I am going to illustrate an integral competency that engineers will want to acquire — Leadership.
 Next, I will define, highlight, and provide examples of this competency.

 According to NACE (2020), leadership is the ability to “Leverage the strengths of others to achieve common goals, and use interpersonal skills to coach and develop others.
 The individual is able to assess and manage his/her emotions and those of others; use empathetic skills to guide and motivate; and organize, prioritize and delegate work.”